joshuab96/Employee-Tracker/README.md

 * Add new employees
 * Assign employees to roles
 * Assign employee to departments
-* Delete and manage employees
+* View employees, roles and departments

 ### **Technologies**